Wharton dean Geoffrey Garrett will leave Penn to serve as dean of the University of Southern California’s Marshall School of Business.

 Before starting his term in 2014, Garrett served as a Wharton faculty member and a dean of the UCLA International Institute, the University of Sydney, and the University of New South Wales, according to Penn Today.

-“We are adopted Angelenos — and in a personal sense, it’s a homecoming for me,” Garrett told The Los Angeles Times.
+“We are adopted Angelenos — and in a personal sense, it’s a homecoming for me,” Garrett told the LA Times.

-Marshall professor Gareth James will serve as interim dean beginning July 1, according to Poets and Quants, until Garrett assumes the position as dean in 2020.
+Marshall professor Gareth James will serve as interim dean beginning July 1, according to Poets and Quants, until Garrett assumes the position in 2020.

 The University will form a committee of faculty, students, and alumni to advise the selection of the next dean of Wharton, according to Penn Today.
-Executive Vice President of Penn Health System and Penn Med dean J. Larry Jameson will chair the committee.
+Executive Vice President of Penn Health System and Perelman School of Medicine Dean J. Larry Jameson will chair the committee.